paulmasson/sagemath-docs/README.md

 * inverse Jacobi functions do not recognize their own inverses

 * 'unfamilar singuarlity' in Maxima expansions for bessel_K, bessel_Y, Ei = exp_integral_ei, exp_integral_e1, exp_integral_e

+* 'division by zero' in SageMath `series` for exp_integral_e with order less than five